Built for machines

 ## Common Workflows

-- Create flag: qf flag create <key> --type bool --default false
+- Create flag: qfg create <key> --type boolean-flag --value=false

 ## Guardrails

-- Production changes require --dry-run first
+- Production changes go through a reviewable git diff first

 Give your agents real tools